-Where an adrenaline auto-injector has been prescribed, the pupil's parent/carer should ensure that two in date adrenaline auto injectors (e.g. an Epi Pen) are kept in the school.
-If appropriate, the pupil may keep an auto injector on their person - refer to the section on Self-Management.
-If this is not appropriate, the auto injector should be kept safely in the pupil's classroom.
-The second auto-injector should be kept in the medicine cupboard in the Rainbow Room and be available for administering if the pupil goes into anaphylactic shock.
-If the pupil's IHCP state that they need immediate access to the auto-injector, but the child is not able to safely keep their auto injector on their person, a plan will be put in place for designated staff members to keep the auto-injector with them, e.g. a Midday supervisor at lunchtime.
-An adult emergency auto-injector and two child auto-injectors should be kept in the medicine cupboard in the Rainbow Room and be available for administering if the pupil goes into anaphylactic shock.
-Parental consent will be required for children who have auto-injectors in school
+Where an adrenaline autoinjector has been prescribed, the pupil's parent/carer should ensure that two in date adrenaline auto injectors (eg an Epi Pen) are kept in the school.
+If appropriate, the pupil may keep an autoinjector on their person - refer to the section on Self Management.
+If this is not appropriate, the autoinjector should be kept safely in the pupil's classroom.
+The second autoinjector should be kept in the medicine cupboard in Admin Office and be available for administering if the pupil goes into anaphylactic shock.